 MACC's Federal School Code is 002491

 Seven Easy Steps to the FAFSA: A Student's Guide to the Free Application for Federal Student Aid (an online tutorial to help you complete the FAFSA)

 We know you probably have some questions.
 Here are some we’ve been hearing from students:

 You might find that the FAFSA process is easier than you expected.
-From now on, the FAFSA will ask for older income and tax information that you will already have.
+The FAFSA will ask for older income and tax information that you will already have.
 This change means you won’t have to use estimates anymore, or log in later to update your FAFSA after you file taxes!

-But what if my family’s financial situation has changed since our 2015 taxes were filed?
-Can we report our 2016 tax information instead?
+What if my family’s financial situation has changed since our 2017 taxes were filed?
+Can we report our 2018 tax information instead?

 Will FAFSA deadlines be earlier since the application is launching earlier?

 Yes.
 The Missouri FAFSA deadline is February 1, 2019.
 MACC is promoting this date so every student has an opportunity to be considered for the Access Missouri Grant (which is free money!).

 MACC’s scholarship application deadline is March 15, 2019.